 need to build the project.
 I have a bunch of programs that all work, more or less together.

-My basic JEM Style body is HSH pickups, Front Routed, Grip, and Claw.
+My basic JEM Style body is HSH pickups, Rear Routed, Grip, and Claw.
 Like

 If that is what you need, just

 let me know.
 Otherwise, there are options to discuss.